Right Arrow

 Enhanced toolbox talks

 Instead of generic safety reminders, supervisors can share specific examples from their own sites.
-Real-time data enables targeted discussions about actual site conditions and recent near-miss events, making safety conversations more relevant and engaging.
+Real-time data enables targeted discussions about actual site conditions and recent safety events, making safety conversations more relevant and engaging.

 Data-driven safety training